Ancient Nubia – Sudan

 Meals Included: Breakfast, Lunch, Dinner

-This morning you will drive north to cross the Western Desert on a good tar road until you reach the Nile that you will cross in to Ed Debba.
+This morning you will drive north to cross the Western Desert on a good tar road until you reach the Nile and cross into Ed Debba.
 Continue by road along the Nile to visit the site of Old Dongola, the old Christian capital of the Makuria Kingdom.

 Old Dongola is a deserted town located on the east bank of the Nile.
 An important city in medieval Nubia, and the departure point for caravans west to Darfur and Kordofan, from the fourth to the fourteenth century, Old Dongola was the capital of the Makurian state.
 A Polish archaeological team has been excavating the town since 1964.